TheKashanArchive/FAANG_SQL_Mini_Case_Studies/Uber/Uber_SQL_Queries_Answers_and_Insights.md

 The queries progress from basic SQL queries to advanced analytical queries, demonstrating practical techniques used in data analysis.

+The focus is on:
+- driver performance analysis
+- rider behavior tracking
+- trip and revenue analysis
+- surge pricing evaluation
+- promotion effectiveness
+- operational efficiency metrics

+---

 # Table of Contents

 1. Count Active Drivers by City
 2. Find the Total Count of Completed Trips
 3. Retrieve All Drivers with a High Rating
 4. Find the Latest Trip for Each Rider
 5. List All Trips Where Surge Pricing Was Applied
 6. Calculate Total Fare Collected by City
 7. Analyze Driver Performance Metrics by City
 8. Calculate the Percentage of Drivers by Vehicle Type
 9. Analyze Trip Volume by Hour to Identify Peak Periods
 10. Analyze Rider Retention
 11. Analyze Promotion Effectiveness

 ---